on gross receipts, and 6.25% on taxable net income

 Taxpayers can apply for an extension of time to file BIRT returns.
 The Department of Revenue may give you an extension of time to file of up to 60 days from the original due date of the BIRT return.

-Where the Internal Revenue Service (IRS) grants an extension of time for filing the federal return, the Department of Revenue may grant an additional extension for filing the BIRT return up to the date of termination of the federal extension period.
+If the Internal Revenue Service (IRS) grants you an extension of time for filing the federal return, the Department of Revenue can grant a matching extension for filing the BIRT return up to the date of termination of the federal extension period.
 These is no specific form to file a BIRT extension.

 The Federal extension allows you up to six months from the original IRS due date to file your federal tax returns.